Vyral/base-template/_posts/2019-08-12-whats-the-trick-to-showing-a-home-in-its-best-light.md

 {% include youtube.html %}

-<br>The way we live life every day is very different to how we live when our homes are on the market.
-Most sellers want to be present when buyers come to visit because frankly, it’s a little weird to have other people going through your home, your closet, and other personal things, and not being there to explain or monitor the proceedings.
+<br>The way we live life every day is very different from how we live when our homes are on the market.
+Most sellers want to be present when buyers come to visit because frankly, it’s a little weird to have other people going through your home, your closet, and other personal things and not being there to explain or monitor the proceedings.

 **However, home sellers shouldn’t stay at home during showings.** Why?
-Because you want the buyer to feel comfortable enough to talk about your home (positively or negatively) as they get closer to making a purchase decision.
+Because you want the buyer to feel comfortable enough to talk about your home (positively or negatively) as they get closer to making a purchasing decision.
 That won’t happen if you, the seller, are present for their showing.
 The buyer may be polite to you and say only nice things about your home, which isn’t necessarily their most honest feedback.

 {% include pullquote.html %}